Edward and Mrs Simpson: Where Did the Duke and Duchess Live During the Second World War?

 Prince Edward and Mrs Simpson may have died many years ago but the world is still fascinated by this couple.
 For a King to abdicate his throne for one woman makes it a rather special love story.

-A Hubpages question about where this couple lived during the war seemed to need a hub rather than a simple answer, so here we go.
+A question about where this couple lived during the war seemed to need a hub rather than a simple answer, so here we go.

 His remaining friends in England turned their backs on him and Wallis.

-When leading Nazi, Rudolph Hess, was arrested in Scotland, in May 1941, many believed Edward was involved.
-On 10th May 2011 it is 70 years since his capture.
-Mystery and conspiracy theories still surround Hess and his imprisonment but also alleged his ally Edward.
-If gossip is to be believed Edward was prepared to make a pact with Hitler if he could regain his throne.
+When leading Nazi, Rudolph Hess, was arrested in Scotland, in May 1941, many believed Edward was involved in a plot that explained why Hess was in Scotland.
+On May 10th, 2011, 70 years since his capture mystery and conspiracy theories surrounded Hess and his imprisonment and they continue to this day.

 We shall never know the truth now.

-Nothing was left to chance.
-He and Wallis lived separately initially, so that her divorce would not be compromised.
-As soon as her decree absolutei was granted Wallis and Edward were reunited, in France.
+Nothing was left to chance meaning he and Wallis lived separately initially, so that her divorce would not be compromised.
+However as soon as her decree absolute was granted Wallis and Edward were reunited, in France.

-During their time in the Bahamas the Duke, as Edward was know known, was installed as Governor of the island.
+During their time in the Bahamas the Duke, as Edward was now known, was installed as Governor of the island.